hive/config/README.md

         *  __construct
     2. Instance.php : Instance of the object class.
         * static load
+        * static config
         * static __callStatic
     3. Factory.php : Factory to create the object class.
         * load
+        * config
         * __call
     4. Exception : Folder for any exceptions the object will throw.
         * ClassDoesNotExist.php
-        * InstanceDoesNotExist.php
     5. Mixin : Folder for any mix-ins (traits)
-        * Library.php the trait to include to for easy implentation.
+        * Library.php the trait to include to for easy implementation.
     6. Contact : folder for any interfaces or abstract classes they implement
         * Instance.php
         * Library.php